Skip to content

 Individual: Balanced but shallow.
 Content, incurious, neither analytical nor contemplative.
 “Things are fine.”
 No internal signal that anything is missing.

-Social: Comfortable suburbs where material needs are met but neither intellectual nor spiritual life is cultivated.
+Social: Comfortable suburbs where material needs are met but neither intellectual nor spiritual life is cultivated: civic apathy wearing the mask of contentment.

-Civilizational: Efficient at delivering comfort, devoid of ambition in either understanding or reverence.
+Civilizational: A consumer civilization: efficient at delivering comfort, devoid of ambition in either understanding or reverence.
 Stable but spiritually inert.

 C